akruszewski/gibl/manuscript/chapter2.md

 "Hello World"
 ```

-Each of the evaluations above has a specific type attached to the value produced:
+Each evaluation above has a specific type attached to the value produced:

 1. The first evaluation has a type of number
-1. The second evaluation (which stands for true) has a type of boolean
-1. The third evaluation (which stands for false) has a type of boolean
+1. The second and third evaluations have a type of boolean
 1. The fourth evaluation has a type of character
 1. The fifth evaluation has a type of string